slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/SlipStream_Client.md

   4. Set and clear the abort flag for your deployment.
 How does the behavior of `ss-set` and `ss-get` change when the abort flag is set?
+  5. Optionally install the client on your laptop.